c6o/docs/content/testing.md

 ## Scope

 The scope of testing includes:
+* The Traxitt Installer
+* The Traxitt Hub
 * The Publisher/Subcriber inter-app communication system
-* The Traxitt Hub
-* Traxitt apps for Kubernetes
+* Traxitt apps?

 ## Testing Strategy

 The focus for testing will be unit testing, system & integration testing, and performance & stress testing.
 Unit tests are automatically tested as part of the build process.
 System & integration testing and performance & stress testing are both manual tests and need to be performed prior to each release.
+And, of course, chaos testing is important given the nature of our buisness (lots of sensor data and large flow volumes).

 ### Unit Testing